giampaolo/psutil/docs/index.rst

     else ``None``.
 On some platforms (e.g. Linux) the availability of this field changes depending on process privileges (root is needed).

-  The *kind* parameter is a string which filters for connections that fit the following criteria:
+  The *kind* parameter is a string which filters for connections matching the following criteria:

   .. table::